Sojos Complete Dog Food receives the Advisor’s second-highest tier rating of 4.5 stars.

 Near-average protein.
 Near-average fat.
 And below-average carbs when compared to a typical dry dog food.

-When you consider the protein-boosting effect of the flaxseed meal and dried alfalfa, this looks like the profile of a dry product containing a moderate amount of meat.
+Even when you consider the protein-boosting effect of the flaxseed, this looks like the profile of a dry product containing a notable amount of meat.

-Sojos Complete is a plant-based dry dog food using a moderate amount of freeze dried raw turkey or beef as its main sources of animal protein, thus earning the brand 4 stars.
+Sojos Complete is a grain-free dry dog food using a notable amount of freeze dried, raw named meats as its main source of animal protein, thus earning the brand 4.5 stars.

 A Final Word